jlburgos/DemiseAnalyzer/README.md

 ### System Requirements

 System Requirements:
-2 Physical Cores, since we recently introduced multi-threading, Python 2.7+,
+2 Physical Cores, since we recently introduced multi-threading;
+Python 2.7+;
-NLTK Completely installed (include movie review corpus), PyQT4, and
+NLTK Completely installed (include movie review corpus);
+PyQT4;
-Google's Custom Search API (apiclient.discovery).
+and Google's Custom Search API (apiclient.discovery).

 To run our test file type the following into the terminal from the project directory:
 `python launcher.py`